element-hq/element-web/README.md

 1. default_hs_url is for the home server url (could be http://your.server.ip:8008 if vector and synapse are on the same machine),
 2. default_is_url is the default server used for verifying third party identifiers like email addresses.
 If this is blank, registering with an email address or adding an email address to your account will not work

+[Synapse](https://github.com/matrix-org/synapse) (the server) listens on port 8008 for http and 8448 for https.
+Set `http://your.server.ip:8008` or `https://your.server.ip:8448`.

 Just run `npm run build` and then mount the `vector` directory on your webserver to actually serve up the app, which is entirely static content.